-The Post Author section displays a list of all registered site members with author permissions and allows you to change the author of the post by choosing a new post author from the drop-down menu …
+This feature displays a list of all registered authors on your site and lets you change the author of the post by selecting a new post author from the drop-down menu …

-Note: This feature only displays on your post editor if you have multiple registered users on your website with authoring permissions.
+Note: This section only displays on your post editing area if you have multiple authors on your site.

 Learn more about assigning different post authors in WordPress here: